Printed on September 15, 2019, 5:16 am

 - In July 2012, a task force was convened to develop and implement a Reverse Transfer Process across the State of Tennessee.
 The original task force was comprised of members from the Tennessee Higher Education Commission, the Tennessee Board of Regents (TBR), the Tennessee Independent Colleges and Universities Association (TICUA), and the University of Tennessee (UT) systems.

-- The full task force defined Reverse Transfer as “a credit review of degree seeking students who transfer from a community college to a four year institution prior to receipt of the associate’s degree to determine if and when the students complete the associate’s degree requirements and, if so, to award them an associate’s degree.”
+- The full task force defined Reverse Transfer as “a credit review of degree seeking students who transfer from a community college to a four-year institution prior to receipt of the associates degree to determine if and when the students complete the associates degree requirements and, if so, to award them an associates degree.”
 While the remaining courses required for the associate degree are completed at a Tennessee four-year institution, it is the responsibility of the associate degree-granting institution to verify degree completion and to award the two- year degree.

 - Subsequently, workgroups were created and charged to develop components of the overall process.
 The workgroups included members from THEC, TICUA, TBR, and UT.
 The Policies/Procedures workgroup was charged with the development of academic policy/procedures that will serve as the framework for Reverse Transfer across the State of Tennessee and among the three systems of higher education (Tennessee Board of Regents, University of Tennessee, and the Tennessee Independent Colleges and Universities).
+Although the LGI are no longer part of the TBR system, commitments and participation in the reverse transfer process remain unchanged.

 - Governance and Compliance